SWPhantom/Rainus/devlog.md

 We had issues with pins.
 2, 4, 5, 6 for MISO, MOSI, CLK, SS respectively seemed to work.
 Plugged the board into breadboard, to break out into the SD reader and the logic analyzer was a good move.
-Analyzer claws are neat, but finicky as helllll.
+Analyzer claws are neat, but finicky.

 We took a walk.
 It helped (maybe).
-Contemplated killing animals.
-We SAW a dying cat in the streets.
-Met a buxom, tattooed woman of a mature age.

 Checkpoint: Can write files to SD card now.